-Above: A very young Allan Cuthbertson.
-The Wireless Weekly 22 Nov 1941, Page 4.
-Via The National Library of Australia’s Trove.
+Above: Allan Cuthbertson in the film Carrington VC (1954).
+Via Book and Magazine Collector (UK), December 2000, No 201.
+Author’s Collection.
 Almost all the existing high quality photos of Cuthbertson as a British actor are firmly held by commercial photo archives.
-The reader will thus have to forgive the grainy quality of photos used here, mostly sourced from digitised Australian newspapers.
+The reader will thus have to forgive the grainy quality of photos used here, mostly sourced from digitised newspapers.

 The 5 second version